-Attendance at mandatory sessions will be documented by a sign-in sheet.
+Attendance at all mandatory sessions will be recorded by the UGME office.
 Shadowing sessions will be documented using a logging feature on one45.
-COURSE EVALUATIONS AND QUALITY IMPROVEMENT The following changes reflect course quality review recommendations and student feedback: - 1.
+COURSE EVALUATIONS AND QUALITY IMPROVEMENT The following changes reflect course quality review recommendations and student feedback: 1.
 Paper based log books have been discontinued.
-Students can now log their shadowing hours on one45. - 2.
-OSA Coordinators have been added as co-module directors in the Wellness module.
+Students can now log their shadowing hours on one45.
+2. OSA Coordinators have been added as co-module directors in the Wellness module.
+IMPORTANT GUIDELINES FOR THIS TRANSITION TERM During this transition term it is important that we undertake in-person elements of this class safely.
+In order to do this the university has developed a set of expectations and safety protocols that all students must adhere to if they are to engage in in-person activity.
+Throughout the term:

+- Protect the pack: Right now, the impact of student choices and activities when not on campus cannot be separated from time spent on campus.
+In order to "protect the pack", the university is asking all students who are doing in-person work to be mindful and do whatever possible to lower the risk that you will contract COVID-19 and bring it onto campus. - Know what is required and expected of you: One of the critical lessons learned in dealing with COVID-19 is knowing that situations can change and we must be flexible and ready to adjust our safety protocols.
+Instead of listing all of the relevant information in your course outline, the university has created a webpage where all up-to-date information around returning to campus is listed.
+You are responsible for regularly checking the health and safety guidelines https://covid19.usask.ca/about/safety.php#Expectations and knowing what is expected of you throughout the fall term. - Follow all guidance: Students are expected to follow all guidance provided by the University's Pandemic Recovery/Response Team (PRT), College/Department, professors, lab instructors, TAs, and any other staff member involved in the in-person academic program activities (e.g., Protective Services, Safety Resources). - Key channels of communication: If there is a need for the class to pause meeting in-person for a period of time you will be notified.
+If this occurs, you will be provided with detailed information on what you will need to do in place of the in-person class sessions (e.g., read content posted in Canvas, complete learning activities in Canvas).
 Course Modules This course is composed of the following modules: Orientation and Professionalism, Wellness, Career Advising and Mentorship, and Shadowing.
-The modules are designed to focus on various aspects of medical education suited to the level of the student within this term.
+The modules are designed to focus on various aspects of medical education suited to the level of the student..
 By the end of this course, students will begin to integrate the information learned in each separate module and apply what was learned throughout the term.
-Orientation and Professionalism MODULE CONTACTS Module Director: Dr. Jacqueline Kraushaar- Jacqueline.kraushaar@usask.ca Pre-Clerkship Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Education Consultant: Christa Kaytor (Regina) - christa.kaytor@saskhealthauthority.ca - (306) 766-3157 MODULE DESCRIPTION This module will provide students with general orientation to the College of Medicine program, the key administrative and support structures, and people within it.
+Orientation and Professionalism MODULE CONTACTS Module Director: Dr. Jacqueline Kraushaar- Jacqueline.kraushaar@usask.ca Pre-Clerkship Coordinator (Saskatoon): Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Pre-Clerkship Coordinator (Regina): Holly Doell - holly.doell@usask.ca - (306) 766-0552 Senior Administrative Coordinator: Tamara Hominuke - tamara.hominuke@usask.ca MODULE DESCRIPTION This module will provide students with general orientation to the College of Medicine program, the key administrative and support structures, and people within it.
 It will also provide specific orientation to the policies and procedures relevant to the Undergraduate Medical Program.
 Additionally, this module will also introduce students to the concept of professionalism, which is a key concept in professional identity formation.
 MODULE OBJECTIVES By the completion of this module, students will be able to: